sanity-io/sanity-template-angular-clean/README.md

 From the Studio, click "+ Create" and select the `Post` document type.
 Go ahead and create and publish the document.

-Your content should now appear in your Angular app ([http://localhost:4200](http://localhost:4200)) as well as in the Studio on the "Presentation" Tab
+Your content should now appear in your Angular app ([http://localhost:4200](http://localhost:4200)).

 #### 2. Extending the Sanity schema